Matthew Warner Osborn

 About

-Matthew teaches a range of undergraduate courses on colonial America, the American Revolution, and the early American republic, as well as introductory courses in alcohol and drug studies.
+Dr. Osborn teaches a range of undergraduate courses on colonial America, the American Revolution, and the early American republic, as well as introductory courses in the history of medicine, and alcohol and drug studies.
 His graduate colloquiums focus on the recent historiography of early America and the Atlantic World.

 Courses